Italy to test investor nerves after downgrade

 Their yield premium over those of 10-year Spanish bonds was 8 bps up at 53 bps.

-Citi strategists said they continued to recommend so-called Tier 2 euro zone debt which include Italian and Spanish bonds, although they expected Spain to continue outperforming its bigger neighbor.
+Citi strategists said they continued to recommend so-called Tier 2 euro zone debt which include Italian and Spanish bonds, although they expected Spain to continue outperforming its bigger neighbour.

 "The greatest burden for Italy is the frequency of supply.
 Despite the ECB's intervention, the bi-weekly BTP auctions have required considerable concessions," they said in a note.